GREAT Exposure for Contest Winners & Finalists!

 Back

-DEBBIE and JIM arrive in San Francisco to celebrate another year of marriage, which is to say they arrive with a plan and a problem.
-Debbie suspects Jim’s interest has cooled.
-Jim suspects the world has moved on without him—his hairline, his job, and his relevance all slipping in quiet agreement.
-Debbie’s solution is simple enough: a small test of fidelity, arranged with a friend, MAUREEN.
-Nothing elaborate.
-Nothing that should spiral.
-It spirals immediately.
+DEBBIE and JIM arrive in San Francisco to celebrate 20 years of marriage, which is to say they arrive with a plan and a problem.
+Debbie suspects Jim’s interest has cooled and she hopes to light a fire under him.
+While Jim suspects the world has moved on without him—his hairline, his job, and his relevance all slipping away in quiet agreement.
+Debbie hopes this anniversary vacation will help them turn a corner in their relationship, but when Jim literally turns a corner on the way to a movie, temptation or stupidity overcomes him when he is waylaid by VERONICA—beautiful, mournful, and burdened by a problem upstairs.
+Jim, flattered and foolish, follows her.

 Jim runs.
 He flags a POLICEMAN.
 He tells his wife nothing.
 He does everything wrong in the correct order.

 Buddy and Veronica stay two steps ahead, feeding Debbie a gentle lie while tightening the screws on Jim.
 They’ve found his bond fund.
 They’d like access.
 They’re prepared to be persuasive.
 Jim is introduced to his new life—literally—stuffed into Buddy’s wheelchair and dragged through a series of humiliations, including a firearm-free robbery of MR. WU’s Chinese restaurant, where the only thing more dangerous than the food is Mr. Wu’s son.
-A rescue attempt via the Policeman turns out to be just another layer of the con.
-Money begins to move.
-Violence begins to feel inevitable.
-Debbie finally spots Veronica and tackles her in public, achieving nothing except clarity: this is real, and it’s her fault.

 Script Excerpt